Submitted data can be viewed by loading the form on Ona.

 Once the export has been generated, you can view which advanced options were selected for the export by hovering the mouse over the Status icon.
 The date range and form version are also included in the list.

 Caveat on exporting data for a form that was replaced

 When a form is replaced, the previous form version is overwritten by the new form version with the changes included in the new form.
 No data is lost, but the changes incorporated in the updated form hide data in the edited/deleted fields.
 The data, as a result, is not viewable both online and on data exports.

 Replacing a form with submissions creates different form versions after each form replacement.

-When exporting data from a form that has been replaced, you can only download data from the current form version and not the entire dataset with all the form versions.
+When exporting data from a form that has been replaced, you can only download data using fields in the current form version and not fields in all the form versions.
 This is due to the fact that different form versions could be radically different making it difficult to unify them into a single export.

 There are several metadata fields that are added to the dataset when data is uploaded to Ona.
 These fields include;

 - Instance ID – this is a universal unique identifier that’s automatically generated once a submission has been finalized.